awsdocs/amazon-athena-user-guide/doc_source/connect-to-data-source-hive.md

 When you use Athena Data Connector for External Hive Metastore, consider the following points:
 + You can use CTAS to create a table on an external Hive metastore\.
 + You can use INSERT INTO to insert data into an external Hive metastore\.
-**Note**
-Currently, INSERT INTO for external Hive metastores is supported only in Athena engine version 3\.
 + DDL support for external Hive metastore is limited to the following statements\.
   + ALTER DATABASE SET DBPROPERTIES
   + ALTER TABLE ADD COLUMNS